GoogleCloudPlatform/spanner-migration-tool/postgres/README.md

 would write the files into the directory `~/spanner-eval-mydb/`.
 Note that HarbourBridge will not create directories as it writes these files.

+### Directly connecting to a PostgreSQL database

 To use the tool directly on a PostgresSQL database called mydb, run

 ```sh
 harbourbridge -driver=postgres
 ```

-It is assumed that PostgresSQL database supports information schema tables and _PGHOST_, _PGPORT_, _PGUSER_, _PGDATABASE_ environments variables are set.
+It is assumed that _PGHOST_, _PGPORT_, _PGUSER_, _PGDATABASE_ environment
-Password can be specified either in the _PGPASSWORD_ environment variable or need to enter password when prompted by harbourbridge.
+variables are set.
+Password can be specified either in the _PGPASSWORD_ environment variable or provided at the password prompt.

-Rest of the above mentioned usage of options also apply to Information schema approach.
+Note that all of the options described in the previous section on using pg_dump can also be used with "-driver=postgres".

 ## Schema Conversion